 But I digress.

-Plainly, he is the expression of balance.
+Plainly, Luke is the expression of balance.
 He personifies it.
 He has passion and he has love, but he does not let them rule him.
 He is part machine, but it does not define him.
 He wears black but is a hero and spiritual leader.

 Like Anakin, the entire fate of the galaxy hinges on his personal decisions.
 His decision to leave Tatooine to become a Jedi leads to the destruction of the Death Star.
 His decision to leave his friends after Hoth leads to the death of the Empire.